CerveloFellow/MQ-Powershell-Login/README.md

 # MQ-Powershell-Login
 Powershell scripts to autologin your Everquest team with MacroQuest

 If you're not familiar with powershell, you might be best of running the scripts initially with "Windows Powershell ISE" so you can see the errors you are getting.
+Otherwise you can usually just right click your .ps1 file and Run With PowerShell.

 See this FAQ for some common first time run errors: https://www.faqforge.com/powershell/executing-powershell-script-first-time/